dgelessus/NAGUS/docs/uru/game_server.rst

     .. cpp:enumerator:: kHasGameMsgRcvrs = 1 << 1

       Set for :cpp:class:`plNetMsgGameMessage` (or subclass) messages
-      if the wrapped ``plMessage`` has at least one receiver whose :cpp:class:`plLocation` is not virtual or reserved.
+      if the wrapped :cpp:class:`plMessage` has at least one receiver whose :cpp:class:`plLocation` is not virtual or reserved.
       Should never be set for other message types.
       According to comments in the open-sourced client code, this flag is meant to allow some server-side optimization.